sanderslab/magellanmapper/README.md

 ### Mayavi installation
 - As of at least 2018-01-05, Mayavi installation requires a GUI so will not work on headless cloud instances, giving a `QXcbConnection: Could not connect to display` error; use RDP or an X11 forwarding instead
 - As of v.0.6.6 (2018-05-10), `setup_env.sh -l` will setup a lightweight environment without Mayavi, which allows non-interactive whole image processing

+### Windowing responsiveness
+- Controls (eg buttons, dropdowns) fail to update on PyQt5 5.10.1 on MacOS 10.10 until switching to another window and back again
+- Workaround is to `pip uninstall PyQT5` and `conda install pyqt` to get PyQt 5.6.0 instead
+- Some text may not update in PyQT 5.10.1 on later Mac versions until switching windows

 ### Image Stitching
 - The original stitcher, `Stitching`, requires a large amount of RAM/swap space and runs single-threaded, taking days to stitch a multi-tile image